simpleprofi/public/help/access/files/connect-to-hosting.md

 * GitHub
 * Amazon S3

-All file hostings connected to Datagrok appear as folders in the [Datagrok file browser](/help/access/files/browse-files.html#file-browser).
+All file hosting services connected to Datagrok appear as folders in the [Datagrok file browser](/help/access/files/browse-files.html#file-browser).

 ## Connect to a file hosting